Columbia River Bar Conditions

 LOW RISK

-Current conditions are favorable for a crossing, characterized by light winds, a moderate westerly swell, and optimal timing near slack high water.
+Current conditions are favorable for a bar crossing, characterized by low swell, light winds, and excellent visibility.

 Show Detailed Analysis